-This is the seventh AI Artifact, a magic item pictured by an AI based on randomly generated words.
+This is the 7th AI Artifact, a magic item based on an image generated by an AI from randomly generated words.
 In this case, those words are “raspy“, “standing“, and “nosy“.
 If you want to know what this is about, you can find the rules here.

 Finding a working Prompt